Jonosenior/codewars/notes-6kyu.md

 # Notes on 6-Kyu Challenges

+## Playing-with-digits
+    Challenge: Given a positive integer n written as abcd... (a, b, c, d... being digits) and a positive integer p we want to find a positive integer k, if it exists, such as the sum of the digits of n taken to the successive powers of p is equal to k * n.

+    Solution: For each digit of n, find the power of the digit to p, then add this to the overall sum and iterate p by one.
+Then, divide the sum total by n and return this if it's an integer - if not return -1.

+    Notes: I assumed this problem would use #reduce, but I couldn't work out how to iterate an external variable (p) AND add to the sum, so I just used #each instead.

 ## Decode the Morse Code

   Challenge: Given a string of morse code, return its translation.
 Letters are seperated by a single space; words by three spaces.
 Leading and trailing whitespace should be left out.